Sub-section (3) of Section 123 of The Representation of the People Act, 1951 deems the following to be a ‘corrupt

 Bench of Seven Judges in Abhiram Singh v.
 C.D.
 Commachen, [Civil Appeal No. 37 of 1992] interpreted the meaning of the pronoun, ‘his’.
 A word, it is said, defines a universe.

 Goel, Lalit and Dr. D.Y.
 Chandrachud JJ found it “impossible to construe sub-section (3) as referring to the religion, race, caste, community or language of the voter”.
-The 3 Judges considered it ‘settled’ law that: “his religion (and the same principle would apply to his race, his caste, his community, or his language) must refer to the religion of the person in whose favour votes are solicited or the person against whom there is an appeal for refraining from casting a ballot”.
+3 Judges considered it ‘settled’: “his religion (and the same principle would apply to his race, his caste, his community, or his language) must refer to the religion of the person in whose favour votes are solicited or the person against whom there is an appeal for refraining from casting a ballot”.
 On that view, it was easy to infer: “the provision has remained untouched though several others have undergone a change.
 There is merit in ensuring a continuity of judicial precedent.
 The actual unfolding of democracy and the working of a democratic constitution may suffer from imperfections.
 But these imperfections cannot be attended to by an exercise of judicial redrafting of a legislative provision”.

 Lokur and Rao JJ, in contrast, did not consider the interpretation of sub-section (3), ‘well-recognized’ or ‘settled’.
 They would rather assist the elector or the electorate rather than the candidates to an election.
 We have grappled with the necessity of curbing communalism, separatist and fissiparous tendencies during an election campaign and “the concerns which formed the ground for amending Section 123(3) have increased now with access to millions through the internet and social media as well as mobile phone technology, none of which were seriously contemplated till about fifteen years ago“.

 Nonetheless, it remains true of the dissent: